tinkercademy-bootcamp/chat-project-RajasreePonnada/exercise-6/README.md

 ## C++ Package Managers

 - Why are there so many C++ package managers?

+Ans.
+Because C++ has no official package manager, and a wide variety of toolchains (GCC, Clang) and low-lvel control is intended sometimes.
+#
 - Which one is the best one?

+Ans.
+Conan strikes the best balance of ease of use, cross-platform support, prebuilt packages and flexibility across different build systems than other managers like vcpkg and hunter.
+#
 - Which are the most notable ways to manage the compilation of C++ projects?

+Ans.
+CMake and Makefile are popularly used to manage the compilation of C++ projects

+#